usnistgov/Texture-Sampling-PhaseMeasurement-BiasErrors/README.md

 - To try and minimize crossing lines in the workflow, the script "MaudAnalysis*.par" appears in two locations in the Workflow.
 The upper appearance is grayed out to indicate the duplication.

 - The Matlab script "CalculatedTexturesHWrange.m" does not appear on the Workflow, as this script is nearly identical to "CalculatedTexturesPlots.m".
 The "CalculatedTexturesHWrange.m" script saves the plots for a wider range of halfwidths than "CalculatedTexturesPlots.m".
 Over 150 plots will be generated when running this script.

+- Characters '*' and '?' are used to describe folder and file names using the UNIX conventions, where '*' is used for zero or more characters, and '?' is used for exactly as many characters as there are '?' marks.

 # Programs Used